Safia Mahabub Sauty | Graduate & Postdoctoral Studies

 How can my research Improve Life?

-I also get to teach undergraduate students as a TA, and this is where I make the most direct impact.
-It is satisfying to know that I am contributing to the education and campus experience of students.
-I try to alleviate the fear of making mistakes in the lab, and generate enthusiasm for science and research.
+I researched epigenetic regulation in cells, which if gone wrong creates many human diseases.
+It is important for us to understand how healthy cells maintain their epigenome so we can harness the knowledge to reprogram diseased cells.
+I also got to teach undergraduate students as a TA, and this is where I made the most direct impact.
+It is satisfying to know that I contributed to the education and campus experience of students.
+I tried to alleviate the fear of making mistakes in the lab, and generate enthusiasm for science and research.